 Trend 3: Video content marketing

-Webinars, webcasts, demos, live streams and short informational videos on websites and social media are on the rise.
+Webinars, webcasts, demos, live streams, short informational videos on websites, video hosting platforms, and social media are on the rise.
 Why the sudden shift to video, you ask?
 Well, the fact of the matter is, the majority of consumers prefer video content to reading.
 So you’re much more likely to engage, impress and convert your leads through the use of creative videos that tap into human psychology.

 This blog post provides a great overview of how videos can boost your lead generation efforts.
 They’re an excellent tool for building up your trust and authority, just remember to configure a lead generation form to get the most out of it.

 More and more we’re seeing businesses teaming up with influencers from respective niches in attempts to extend their reach.
 As noted in the infographic below, influencer marketing budgets have nearly doubled in 2019.
 And with good reason as influencer marketing is a tool that enables you to partner with a social celebrity whose existing audience might be chock full of potential leads.
 The key is to find the right influencers who share the same values as your brand.